 • Erectile dysfunction (ED)/lower libido – A decrease in the size of the penis and/or testicles, and a thinning of body hair.
 This is the most typical effect that usually subsides after ADT is discontinued.

-• Cholesterol level changes – Are not as typical and may depend on preexisting conditions and medication you take.
+• Cholesterol level changes – These are not as typical and may depend on preexisting conditions and the medication you take.

 • Diarrhea and/or constipation – This is not as typical and can be treated with other medicines.